 Further information about the work of these groups and the geographic coverage of the RHCs can be found at the links below.

 The image below shows the coverage of the RHC’s.
 When possible, a representative from GEBCO attends their meetings.

 Through the Nippon Foundation-GEBCO Seabed 2030 Project, we are working to map the global seafloor by 2030.
 The graphics below show the percentage of the RHC regions that are considered mapped, according to the criteria defined by Seabed 2030.
 Find out more about how we are defining what is mapped from the Seabed 2030 Road map.

 The graphic above, and the table below, show the percentage of seafloor mapped for each RHC region based on the GEBCO grid and Seabed 2030 resolution goals.

-Please note that there is a ‘reduction’ of the percentage coverage mapped between 2020 and 2021 for some RHC areas.
+Please note that there is a ‘reduction’ of the percentage coverage mapped between 2020, 2021 and 2022 for some RHC areas.
 This is largely caused by a refinement of our calculations for areas based on pre-generated grids.
-For some regions, these sections were classed as ‘mapped’ in the GEBCO_2020 Grid but for the GEBCO_2021 Grid it has been possible to break these areas down and identify cells within a pre-generated grid that are based on measured data and those that are based on interpolation.
+For some regions, these sections were classed as ‘mapped’ in the GEBCO Grid but for later grid releases it has been possible to break these areas down and identify cells within a pre-generated grid that are based on measured data and those that are based on interpolation.
 This has resulted in a reduction in the reported percentage coverage mapped for these areas but more accurately reflects to actual observational coverage.